mvnaol2026/Gravity-Does-Not-Exist/EN/08_chapters_27-30.md

 What exists is something different — aol space.
 And with it, the picture of the world becomes simpler, not more complex.

+Let's look at time in a little more detail.

+**Time Demolition: From the Illusion of Perception to Einstein's Mathematical Mysticism**

+Modern academic physics treats Time as a fundamental physical reality.
+It is called the fourth axis, it is woven with space into a monolithic continuum, and it is claimed that it can be slowed down, accelerated, and stretched.

+Aol dynamics completely demolishes this myth, returning science to rigid materialism: Time as a physical substance or an axis does not exist.
+There is only ever-moving and vibrating matter.

+**1. Psychological Analysis: The Cinema Effect**

+Before exposing the errors in formulas, let us answer the main ontological question: if Time does not exist, why does a human feel its flow so distinctly?

+This illusion is generated solely by the biological limitations of the human body and the analog, slow brain.

+First, there is the inertia of perception and memory.
+In reality, the Universe is a three-dimensional freeze-frame that is continuously redrawn by the Primary Mover, which is the vibrational pressure of the medium.
+The previous frame is already physically gone — its elements have reassembled.
+The future frame is not yet created.
+Only the material "now" exists.
+By the way, this is exactly why it is impossible to create a time machine — there is nowhere to fly in it.
+You cannot fly into what is destroyed and gone, and you cannot fly into what has not been created.

+The human brain is structured such that signals run through neurons at a finite, slow speed.
+The brain does not have time to instantly erase the previous state of the receptors.
+An overlap occurs — a memory of the previous configuration of matter.
+This is the cinema effect: there are only motionless, static frames on the film, but due to the inertia of the eye, they merge for the viewer into the illusion of a continuous flow of time.

+Second, there is the local irreversibility of processes, which is often called the arrow of time.
+Under the influence of the permanent high-frequency shaking of the medium at a frequency of approximately 10 to the 13th power Hertz, all complex macro-structures in the Universe gradually wear out, rearrange, and collapse.
+A broken cup will not reassemble itself, and the human body ages.
+A human named this purely deterministic mechanical process of material wear and tear an independent force — the passage of time.

+Psychological time is merely an internal interface of the human brain, created for the convenience of orientation in an ever-changing three-dimensional world.
+It does not exist in nature itself.

+**2. Historical Excursion: From a Ruler to a Deity**

+Having understood the nature of the psychological illusion, it is easy to trace how human thought gradually reached a dead end, materializing this tool of counting.

+In the Ancient World, humanity as a whole possessed a deeply flawed, mystical understanding of time.
+Failing to understand the causes of their body's wear and tear, people feared aging and the withering of nature.
+Out of fear, they materialized time, inventing fearsome gods like Chronos, who literally devoured his own creations.
+From the very beginning of civilization, time was perceived as some kind of external, invisible, punishing force.
+Only individual thinkers, such as Aristotle, tried to restore logic, arguing that time is not a thing, but merely a numerical measure of motion, for example, comparing the ripening of a crop with the revolution of the Sun across the sky.
+But common sense lost.

+Then Isaac Newton legitimized the birth of this invisible river in science.
+In the 17th century, to build the equations of classical mechanics, he needed an unchangeable, ideal standard.
+He took the ancient myth of independently flowing time, stripped it of religious attributes, and postulated that absolute, true, mathematical time, of itself and from its own nature, flows equably without relation to anything external.
+Newton tore the measure of counting away from matter and secured the status of an invisible god in the formulas of physics.

+Finally, Albert Einstein materialized the ghost.
+At the beginning of the 20th century, Albert Einstein went even further.
+In the Special and General Theories of Relativity, he combined abstract extension (space) and the human measure of counting (time) into a single fabric of spacetime, making Time the fourth spatial coordinate axis.

+**3. Critique of Modern Views: The Dilation Paradox**

+By declaring Time a physical geometric axis, academic science endowed it with mechanical properties.
+When physicists discovered in experiments that atomic clocks on orbital satellites run at a different speed than on Earth, they claimed that this was experimental proof that Time itself slows down under the influence of speed and gravity.

+The logical refutation is built on simple facts.
+For an object to change its speed, compress, stretch, or slow down, it must possess an internal physical structure, density, and elasticity of bonds.
+Geometry and a measure of counting do not possess elasticity.

+Clocks, whether mechanical, quartz, or atomic, are material structures of matter placed in the real physical medium of the Universe.

+In Earth's orbit, the density and character of the vibrational confinement of the medium are fundamentally different than on the planet's surface.
+It becomes physically easier or harder for the device, meaning the vibrations of its atoms, to perform its internal cycles under the action of the external forces of the medium.

+Science recorded that the intensity of a specific mechanical process in a specific device changed under the influence of the medium, but due to conceptual blindness, it made a mystical conclusion that an abstract axis of spacetime had deformed.

+**4. Time Demolition in the Aol Model**

+The Quantum Theory of Aolodynamics completely eliminates the century-old error of the fourth coordinate, returning physics to the tracks of Cartesian stereometry of confinement and proclaiming the main ontological law: only matter exists in the Universe.
+Everything we see and everything we are made of is a three-dimensional packing of identical rigid spheres-aols.

+Concepts such as time, speed, force, energy, and power are not matter.
+They are physically absent in nature as independent entities.
+There is no piece of energy that can be put in a pocket, and there is no flow of time that can be entered.

+All of these are convenient, useful, and extremely necessary mathematical characteristics invented by man solely for the purpose of making calculations.
+Speed is a measure of the intensity of displacement, Time is a measure of the duration of a process, and Force is a measure of the mechanical pressure of the medium on a body.
+These coefficients live only in the equations of engineers and in the minds of observers.
+As soon as a person closes the notebook with formulas, in reality, only matter remains, confined within the ever-vibrating aol medium.

+Since mass is a measure of the action of the medium on a body, determined by its volumetric aol windage, any changes in the course of processes in bodies depend solely on the local change in the pressure of this medium.
+The medium clamps the structure tighter — processes slow down.
+The medium loosens its grip — processes speed up.
+This applies to both the aging of human cells in a flying rocket and the running of atomic clocks.

+**Conclusion**

+It is impossible to slow down or accelerate time because you cannot slow down what does not exist.
+The Universe is an eternal three-dimensional Lego-constructor in a state of short-range action and continuous collision.
+Time is merely a "ruler" in the human mind, but Einstein's physics tried to force the ruler itself to bend instead of recognizing the existence of an elastic material medium.